 We also have functionalities like declarative configuration and decoupling from the physical layer.
 It enables applications to be deployed at a faster speed and offers reachability, automation, scalability, readiness, and many others.
 Package it with a tool like docker to make it ready to be deployed within a cluster.

 The biggest challenge is to convince people to adapt to the change.
 Sometimes companies become so adamant that they do not want to change a single thing of what they are doing.
 Many organizations still count on their old monolith deployed on-prem and then they had difficulty testing it.

 We have encouraged many organizations to take that big step.
 Every business wants to have a differentiator which helps them to deploy the functionalities to the customers quickly.
 You need a platform that can reduce the cost of maintaining infrastructure and also help you in getting more control.
 You need to have doors open for new technologies and ride towards more profit.

 The main difference that you see between organizations that have adopted new technologies and those that don’t is that they have got great transformational leadership.
 They have built a learning culture both for the team and the management and leadership.
 This is the thing most organizations are missing and going on doing the same things over and over again.
 If you do not adapt and learn new technologies, you will lose most of the market space.

 Next Evolution of Microservices

 We need to and must talk about the future of microservices and the next big thing we should be looking forward to.
 There are a couple of tools that we use when it comes to application development.
-When we talk about Kubernetes, it is all about the cluster, how we define applications.
-But, there has been a shift and the focus has gone towards application developers.
+When we talk about Kubernetes, it is all about the cluster, and how we define applications.
+But, there has been a shift and the focus has gone toward Application Developers.
 Now you will be able to define the applications in code in configuration and deploy them across clouds.